·9 min read·Blog

 This is a two-part blog series where I share my journey of turning a Windows machine into a publicly exposed honeypot designed to lure, log, and learn from real-world attackers.

-• Part 1: Behind the Screens of a Trap MachineI walk you through how I architected and deployed a Windows EC2 instance on AWS with open services like SSH, RDP, HTTP(S), FTP, and Telnet.
-We’ll explore how each fake service was designed to appear vulnerable—yet safely monitored—and how all logs were forwarded to DNIF SIEM for real-time visibility.
+• Part 1: Behind the Screens of a Trap Machine.I will walk you through setting up a Windows EC2 instance on AWS.
+This setup includes open services like SSH, RDP, HTTP(S), FTP, and Telnet.
+We will explore how each fake service was designed to look vulnerable while being safely monitored.
+All logs were forwarded to DNIF SIEM for real-time visibility.

 Part 1: Building a Windows Honeypot – Behind the Screens of a Trap Machine

-Prelude: Why Build a Honeypot Anyway?
+Prelude: Why Build a Honeypot, Anyway?

 “The moment you expose a service to the internet, someone, somewhere, is trying to break into it.”